Nicole Brown Simpson: Ongoing relationship and abuse

 Reports suggest that in 1993, after the divorce, Brown and Simpson made an attempt at reconciliation.
 Brown initiated the reconciliation, sending Simpson a video of their wedding and a letter begging him to take her back and stating that she wanted to put their family back together.

 On October 25, 1993, Brown called the police twice to report Simpson breaking into her house and ranting and raving, after he had allegedly found a photo of Keith Zlomsowitch, a man Brown had dated while they were broken up.
 According to Zlomsowitch, an ex girlfriend of his approached Simpson on the set of Naked Gun 33⅓: The Final Insult and told Simpson disparaging things about himself and Brown when they were together.
-The second time Brown called 911, she tearfully pleaded with the 911 operator for help, stating that Simpson was going nuts and "going to beat the shit out of me!"
+The second time Brown called 911, she tearfully pleaded with the 911 operator for help, stating that Simpson was "fucking going nuts", was screaming at her roommate Kato Kaelin and was "going to beat the shit out of me!"
 Simpson angrily shouted in the background, "You didn't give a shit about the kids when you were [having sex with him] in the living room!
 They were here!
 Did you care about the kids then?!"
 In the 911 call Simpson can also be heard accusing Zlomsowitch of being a drug addict and Zlomsowitch‘s ex girlfriend of working for Heidi Fleiss.
 He repeatedly said, "I'm leaving with my two fucking kids is when I'm leaving," as Brown urged him to leave her house.
 When the police arrived, Brown was secretly recorded by Sgt.
 Craig Lally, telling him, "I just got frightened tonight.
 When he gets this crazed I get scared.
 And he hasn't hit me in four years."

 Brown moved out of the house on Gretna Green Way several months after this incident, and the relationship ended.